faros-ai/airbyte-connectors/destinations/airbyte-faros-destination/README.md

 ### Custom Sources

-For custom or internal sources you can use Faros Destination as npm package in your project without having to fork or open PRs against this repo:
+For custom or internal sources you can use Faros Destination as npm package in your project without having to fork or open PRs against this repo.

+For a complete example, check out the [Example Custom Airbyte Faros Destinations](https://github.com/faros-ai/example-custom-faros-destinations) repository.

 ```
 npm i airbyte-faros-destination